 Cape Tribulation

-Three hours North of Cairns is a not-so-swim-friendly spot, known as Cape Tribulation, the world’s only natural phenomenon where two UNESCO world heritage sites lay side by side – the reef and the rainforest.
+Three hours North of Cairns is a not-so-swim-friendly spot known as Cape Tribulation.
+It is the world’s only natural phenomenon where two UNESCO World Heritage sites lie side by side – the reef and the rainforest.
 However, it is also home to one of Australia’s most (in)famous animals, the crocodile.

 Despite the incredible beauty of the area, it is painful to learn that swimming here is strongly discouraged due to these perilous reptiles frequenting the estuaries and rivers.